 Okay, let’s get to it!
-Below you will find some of the best cooperative deck building board games that my group has played.
+Below you’ll find some of the best cooperative deck building board games!

 10. After the Virus